 GNU Emacs is an free/libre, extensible, customizable, self-documenting text editor.
 Its features include content-aware editing modes, complete built-in documentation, full unicode support, provides a wide range of functionalities such as project planner, mail and news reader, built-in bug reporter, debugger interface, calendar, IRC (Internet Relay Chat) client and more.

-Of all the customers that are using GNU Emacs, 13% are small (<50 employees), 4% are medium-sized and 31% are large (>1000 employees).
+Of all the customers that are using GNU Emacs, a majority (52%) are large (>1000 employees), 18% are small (<50 employees) and 20% are medium-sized.

-Of all the customers that are using GNU Emacs, 31% are small (<$50M), 0% are medium-sized and 22% are large (>$1000M).
+Of all the customers that are using GNU Emacs, 38% are small (<$50M), 0% are medium-sized and 46% are large (>$1000M).